-ECHA notes that in section 7.8.2 of the IUCLID dossier you have indicated the use of data from a source substance sodium tungstate (EC no. 236-743-4) to fill the data gap for the pre-natal developmental toxicity requirement in a first species for the target substance (tungsten) which explains that: "No fertility, reproductive, or developmental toxicity data of sufficient quality are available for tungsten metal (target substance).
-However, developmental toxicity data are available for sodium tungstate (source substance), which will be used for reading across.
-Due to lower water solubility and lower toxicity for the target substance compared to the source substance, the resulting read across from the source substance to the target substance is appropriate as a conservative estimate of potential toxicity for this endpoint.
-In addition, read across is appropriate because the classification and labelling is more protective for the source substance than the target substance, the PBT/vPvB profile is the same, and the dose descriptors are, or are expected to be, lower for the source substance."
+ECHA notes that in section 7.8.2 of the IUCLID dossier you have indicated the use of data from a source substance (sodium tungstate) to fill the data gap for the pre-natal developmental toxicity requirement in a first species for the target substance (tungsten carbide) which explains that: "Due to lower water solubility and lower toxicity for the target substance compared to the source substance, the resulting read-across from the source substance to the target substance is appropriate as a conservative estimate of potential toxicity for this endpoint.
+In addition, read-across is appropriate because the classification and labelling is more protective for the source substance than the target substance, the PBT/vPvB profile is the same, and the dose descriptors are, or are expected to be, lower for the source substance".

-Additionally, you have provided a read-across justification as a separate document in Annex I of the Chemical Safety Report (CSR) named "Constant of the read-across category approach includes 11 tungsten substances registered under REACH.
+Additionally, you have provided a read-across approach justification document in Annex I of the Chemical Safety Report (CSR) named "Constant of Second Seco

-In the read-across justification document you provide the following hypothesis: "The tungsten substances read-across approach category hypothesis is based on the rate and extent to which tungsten substances can produce soluble available ionic species, in this case tungstate ( $WO_4^{2^-}$ ).
-Therefore, the hypothesis for tungsten substances read-across category approach rely on the $WO_4^{2^-}$ ion being bioavailable than on a strict interpretation of structural similarity".
+In the read-across analogue approach justication document you provide the following hypothesis: "The tungsten substances read-across approach category hypothesis is based on the rate and extent to which tungsten substances can produce soluble available ionic species, in this case tungstate (WO_4^{2-}).
+Therefore, the hypothesis for tungsten substances read-across category approach rely on the WO_4^{2-} ion being bioavailable than on a strict interpretation of structural similarity".
 You concluded that "the hypothesis is based on transformation to a common compound".